fossfreedom/coverart-browser/README.md

 for debian & debian-based distros such as Ubuntu & Mint:

     sudo apt-get install git gettext python3-mako python3-lxml python3-gi-cairo python3-cairo gstreamer1.0-plugins-ugly gstreamer1.0-plugins-good gstreamer1.0-plugins-bad rhythmbox-plugins

+for fedora and similar:

+    sudo yum install git gettext python3-mako python3-lxml python3-cairo

+NOTE: it is assumed that you have separately installed the patent encumbered codecs found in the good/bad & ugly packages

-python3 based package instructions for OpenSuse and Fedora not known - please let me know what the installation instructions are for these distros.
+python3 based package instructions for OpenSuse is not known - please let me know what the installation instructions are.

 To install the plugin: